Module 2 of 5

 Post-Training

-In Day 1, we built the core loop of a language model: tokenize, embed, attend, predict.
-We saw that a base model generates fluent text: but it just completes whatever you give it.
+In Module 1, we built the core loop of a language model: tokenize, embed, attend, predict.
+We saw that a base model generates fluent text, but it just completes whatever you give it.
 Ask it to classify a tweet, and it writes another tweet.
 It is not being uncooperative; it was trained to predict the next token, so that is exactly what it does.

 Something happens between a base model and ChatGPT that turns a next-token predictor into something that answers questions, follows instructions, and refuses harmful requests.
 That something is post-training.